 Applying to Social Security Scotland

-If you want to become an appointee when you apply for the Pregnancy and Baby Payment, you can do this by:
+If you want to become an appointee when you apply for Best Start Grant, you can do this by:

 - calling 0800 182 2222